-Neighborhoods with properly drafted and enforced covenants have shown to retain property value better than those with poorly enforced use restrictions.
+Neighborhoods with properly drafted and enforced covenants have been shown to retain property value better than those with poorly enforced restrictions.
 Neighborhoods that follow these bylaws tend to:

 Covenants vs. Zoning Laws

-Covenants differ from zoning ordinances in the following ways
+Covenants differ from zoning ordinances in the following ways:

-- A homeowners association or a single homeowner can enforce a covenant against another homeowner, rather than a city or county enforcing a zoning ordinance against a private citizen.
+- A homeowners association or a single homeowner can enforce a covenant against another homeowner.
+A city or county enforces a zoning ordinance against a private citizen.

-What Are "CC&Rs"?
+What Are CC&Rs?

-Covenants are often referred to as "covenants, conditions, and restrictions" or CC&Rs, a term commonly found in real estate documents.
+Covenants are often referred to as covenants, conditions, and restrictions, or CC&Rs.
+This is a term commonly found in real estate documents.
 Most covenants involve some kind of condition or restriction placed upon the buyer.

 Advice for Home Buyers

 You should note that CC&Rs are binding upon the buyer, whether or not they have been reviewed, read, or understood.
-The general rule of "constructive notice" applies in these cases.
-Thus, you should always review all the CC&Rs (and zoning laws) affecting the property before signing a real estate contract.
+The general rule of constructive notice applies in these cases.
+Thus, you should always review all the CC&Rs and zoning laws affecting the property before signing a real estate contract.

 Cut Through the CC&R Confusion: Consider Working With a Lawyer